what is an architect?

 Finally, once you have selected a contractor and construction is under way, we move into the fifth phase of the architectural design process – construction administration.
 During this phase, we will administer the construction process to assure conformance with design intent, visit the site during construction, and address any field conditions as they arise.

-Many websites will tell you what to expect to pay per square foot: for additions ($80-200/sf in 2018) new homes ($150-400/sf in 2018) but these numbers can vary greatly.
+Many websites will tell you to expect to pay $150-400/sf but these numbers can vary greatly.
 Its best to budget a little higher and be pleasantly surprised at having a little leftover cash for a housewarming party or piece of art than to be short at the end and not be able to finish!